-If reports are to be believed, the long-awaited Volkswagen T-Cross could premiere as soon as the Paris Auto Show this fall.
+If reports are to be believed, the long-awaited Volkswagen T-Cross could premiere as soon as this fall.
 Based on these spy shots of the crossover, we think a launch could indeed be just a few months away.

-Snapped testing high in some European mountains, this T-Cross prototype has shed a significant amount of camouflage and bears some similarities to the concept.
+Snapped testing high in some European mountains (and, more recently, the Nurburgring), this T-Cross prototype has shed a significant amount of camouflage and bears some similarities to the concept.
 However, the exterior design appears far more restrained than the show car, making the vehicle look largely like a small version of the Tiguan.

 At the front, headlights similar in shape to those from the Tiguan are featured alongside a grille with three horizontal slats.
 Elsewhere, the short front and rear overhangs are particularly pronounced while black and white camouflage shields important elements on the rear fascia from view.